Log In / Sign Up

 1. Send the Preliminary Notice (Notice of Right to Lien)

-• The Deadline: For most subcontractors and material suppliers on residential projects, you must send a Notice of Right to Lien Oregon form to the property owner within 8 days of first furnishing labor or materials.
+• The Deadline: For most subcontractors and material suppliers on residential projects, you must send a Notice of Right to Lien form to the property owner within 8 days of first furnishing labor or materials.

 • General Contractors: If you are a GC on a residential project over $2,000, you must provide an “Information Notice to Owner” at signing or within 5 days.

-Send Preliminary Notice →
+Send a Notice ($45)

-2. Prepare the Oregon Mechanics Lien Form
+2. Prepare the Oregon Claim of Lien Form

-If you remain unpaid, you must draft a “Claim of Lien” document that meets all statutory requirements (ORS § 87.035).
+If you remain unpaid, you must draft a “Claim of Lien” document that meets all statutory requirements under ORS § 87.035.
+A valid Oregon mechanics lien form must contain:

 • Statement of Demand: The principal amount owed (do not include interest or legal fees yet).